Introduction

 all

-– only the entries that haven’t been viewed yet from your Entries screen will be counted and displayed when using this attribute.read
+: Counts and displays only the entries that haven’t been viewed from your Entries screen.read

-– this attribute will only count and display the entries that have already been viewed from your Entries screen.starred
+: Counts and displays only the entries that have been viewed from your Entries screen.starred

-– and finally, this attribute will only count and display the entries that have been Starred from your Entries screen.
+: Counts and displays only the entries that have been starred from your Entries screen.

 Using the shortcode

-Now it’s time to add our shortcode to the page.
-Using a Shortcode block, we’ve added our custom shortcode to display a total number of entries for our newsletter form (form ID 25). [wpf_entries_count id="25" type="all"]
+Now, let’s integrate our shortcode into the page.
+Utilizing a Shortcode block, we’ve incorporated our custom shortcode to exhibit the total number of entries for our newsletter form (form ID 25).
+The shortcode is: [wpf_entries_count id="25" type="all"]

 However, if we wanted to have only the total number of entries shown for only the starred entries, our shortcode would’ve looked like this. [wpf_entries_count id="25" type="starred"]